nguyenthuyt/car_arbitrage/README.md

 __________________________
 ## Recommendation

-Based on the visualizations, we recommend the client focus on a combination of vehicle and location, xxx vehicle in yyy location.
+Based on the visualizations, we recommend the client focus on a combination of vehicle and location, Dodge in the midwest.
 Economies of scale as a result discounted freight.